 Current or final salary.

-C. Letters of Commendation – Only supervisor written, job-related letters will be included in an employee's personnel file.
-The letter should be signed by the supervisor(s) and initialed by the appropriate Vice President.
+C.

 Academic Transcripts

 Faculty: Applicants for regular and adjunct faculty positions must submit unofficial copies of transcripts for all degrees conferred at the time of application.
-Official transcripts for all degrees conferred and any other coursework used to credential the faculty member to teach, must be submitted unopened to the Office of Human Resources within 30 days of hire.
+Upon offer of employment, official transcripts for all degrees conferred and any other coursework used to credential the faculty member to teach, must be submitted unopened to the Office of Human Resources within 30 days.
 In the case of regular and adjunct faculty, failure to provide the required transcripts within the prescribed time frame may result in not being offered a contract or being allowed to teach in the current or subsequent terms.

-Staff: Applicants for any non-instructional positions that require a degree must submit unopened official transcripts for all degrees conferred within 30 days of hire.
+Staff: Individuals hired for any non-instructional positions that require a degree must submit unopened official transcripts for degrees conferred that are required for the position within 30 days of hire.

-All applicants: Any applicant that lists a degree from a college or university may be required to provide unopened official transcripts for all listed degrees within 30 days of hire.

 Foreign Transcripts